babakkhavari/Clustering/README.md

 # Clustering
-Script and data from: "xxxxx" by Babak Khavari, Alexandros Korkovelos, Andeas Sahlberg, Francesco Fuso-Nerini and Mark Howells
+Script and data from: **Clusters in action - Assessing the urban-rural split and electrification in Sub-Saharan Africa** by Babak Khavari, Alexandros Korkovelos, Andeas Sahlberg, Francesco Fuso-Nerini and Mark Howells

 ## Content